microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 ## Resources

-[Click here](https://github.com/Microsoft/AcademicContent/raw/labs-3/Labs/Azure%20Services/VM%20Scaling/resources/vm-scaling-resources.zip) to download a zip file containing the resources used in this lab.
+[Select here](https://github.com/Microsoft/AcademicContent/raw/labs-3/Labs/Azure%20Services/VM%20Scaling/resources/vm-scaling-resources.zip) to download a zip file containing the resources used in this lab.
 Copy the contents of the zip file into a folder on your hard disk.

 ## Cost